 Who Are We?

-Please contact the following Regional Arts Organization representative with any questions related to your application or interest in a tour:
+Please contact the following Regional Arts Organization representative with any questions related to your application for Jazz Road Creative Residencies or Jazz Road Tours:

 Arts Midwest (serving artists from Illinois, Indiana, Iowa, Michigan, Minnesota, North Dakota, Ohio, South Dakota, and Wisconsin)